I see and hear from people around my age – in their 20s and 30s – really struggling to make decisions in their lives.

 But it’s your life we’re talking about.
 This shit is important!

 It doesn’t matter what it is.
-What matters is you get very clear with yourself about what you’re choosing to focus your money, time and energy on and why.
+What matters is you get very clear with yourself about what you’re choosing to focus time, energy and money on, and why.

 Of course, you’ll have multiple things you want to do, experience and accomplish.
 That’s healthy.
 But deciding which things sit at the top of your priority list is a must.